SoftwareAG/c8y-docs/content/cockpit/dashboard-manager.md

 ### To edit type dashboard {#to-edit-type-dashboard}

 Click the edit icon <i class="dlt-c8y-icon-edit1 text-primary icon-20"></i> on the corresponding row to open list with all devices that has access to the dashboard.
-Click **Open instance** button to navigate to dashboard view in context of the device.
+Click the  open instance icon <i class="dlt-c8y-icon-file-create text-primary icon-20"></i> to navigate to dashboard view in context of the device.
 Then, see [To edit a dashboard](/cockpit/working-with-dashboards/#to-edit-a-dashboard) for more.

 <img src="/images/users-guide/cockpit/dashboard-manager-edit.png" name="Dashboard manager edit"/>